MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/service-limits.md

 ## Power Platform Capacity Impact

 Enabling these features will impact dataverse entitlements.
-For more information, see
+For more information, see [New Microsoft Dataverse storage capacity](/power-platform/admin/capacity-storage).

 ## Standalone service limits